kunlin0814/Neoantigen_prediction/README.md

 ## Mutant Peptide Prediction

 The `Mutant_peptide_prediction` directory is designed to work with mutation data.
-It can derived from the TOSMIC package or your own mutation data.
+It can derived from the TORSMIC package or your own mutation data.
 It generates mutant peptides from the given mutation data and provides the flexibility to predict the binding affinity of these peptides using one of the following methods:

 1. MHC_flurry 2.0: A state-of-the-art tool for predicting peptide-MHC binding affinity.
 2. NetMhcpan4.1: Another widely used tool for predicting peptide-MHC binding.